Randhurst Village: 2010s

-It was also announced that Experience, Parmida Homes and Torrid would be moving into the lifestyle center by the end of the year.
+It was announced that Experience, Parmida Homes and Torrid would be moving into the lifestyle center by the end of the year.
 Construction began on new buildings for BlackFinn Ameripub, @The Children’s Place (returning from previous mall), Charming Charlie and Panera.

 In early 2013, Chef Rodelio Aglibot and his partners opened E+O (Earth and Ocean) Food and Drink in Randhurst Village.
 The restaurant closed in 2019.

-After owning Randhurst for 22 years, JPMorgan Chase announced plans to sell the 1 million-square-foot lifestyle center in 2014.
-Several development companies expressed interest in purchasing the property over the next year until it was finally sold to New York-based DLC Management.
+After owning Randhurst for 23 years, JPMorgan Chase sold the 1 million-square-foot lifestyle center to New York-based DLC Management in 2015.
 At the time, it was the largest asset in DLC's portfolio.

-Sports Authority closed due to Chapter 11 Bankruptcy in 2016.
-Michael's took its place on second half of store in 2017.

-Designer Shoes Warehouse (DSW) also took its place on first half of store in 2019.
+The Sports Authority closed due to Chapter 11 Bankruptcy in 2016.
+A portion of it was replaced by Michael's in 2017, while the remainder of the store was replaced by Designer Shoes Warehouse (DSW) in 2019.

-On April 18, 2018, the Bon-Ton Stores, Inc. company (owner of Carson's) announced that all of its stores would go into liquidation due to financial reasons.
-The Carson's store at Randhurst had a little over 56 years of service to the Mount Prospect shopping community; 10 years after the indoor mall's closure, this store closed for good on August 29, 2018.
-Plans for entertainment or residential venues are likely options for filling in this vacant facility.
+On April 18, 2018, the Bon-Ton Stores, Inc. company (owner of Carson's) announced that all of its stores would go into liquidation.
+The Carson's store closed on August 29, 2018.

 2020s

-In January 2020, it was announced that the Bed Bath & Beyond store at Randhurst would close along with 40 other stores in the United States and Canada due to financial issues.
+In January 2020, it was announced that the Bed Bath & Beyond store would close along, with 40 other stores in the United States and Canada.

-In March 2022, HomeGoods opened on first floor inside the former Carson’s store.

-In January 2024, Bath & Body Works opened and returned after the mall closed.
+In March 2022, HomeGoods opened in a corner of the former Carson’s store.
+In January 2024, Bath & Body Works opened.
+In September 2024, Planet Fitness opened inside former World Market store.

-In September 2024, it was announced that Planet Fitness opened inside former World Market store.
+In November 2024, Macy's opened in the remainder of the former Carson's store.

-In 2009 during the center's demolition, the demolition crew were trying to locate a time capsule that was planted somewhere in the center in 1962.
-In 2011, the Village of Mount Prospect planted a new time capsule at the center after its reconstruction as Randhurst Village.